osuosl/osuosl-pelican/content/services/opence.rst

 Planning
 --------

-We recommend users use one of the listed operating systems listed above.
+We recommend users use one of the listed operating systems listed below.
 This is a standard conda repository and can be added to any conda install.
 Conda must be configured to give priority to installing packages from this channel.

 .. _system setup: